Glossary

 State Examination

-Degree in almost all teaching degree programmes, Medicine, Dentistry, Veterinary Medicine, Law, Pharmacy and Food Chemistry.
-These degree programmes are regulated on the basis of state or national examination regulations.
-Teaching degree programmes in Lower Saxony comprise 1 to 3 different teaching subjects, for vocational schools additionally a vocational subject, which must be combined in accordance with certain regulations.
+The final examination for almost all teaching degree programmes, as well as in medicine, dentistry, veterinary medicine, Law, pharmacy and food chemistry.
+These degree programmes are regulated uniformly at state or federal level on the basis of state examination regulations.
+In Lower Saxony, teaching degree programmes comprise 1 to 3 different teaching subjects, and for vocational schools, an additional vocational specialisation, which must be combined in accordance with specific regulations.

 Scholarships

-S. are awarded by various institutions, which are often ideologically, party-politically or group-specific orientated.
-The award criteria are usually based on the BAföG regulations, but the benefits are more generous.
-The universities have liaison lecturers from the major scholarship organisations, whose names can be obtained from the ZSBs or are often listed in the course catalogue.
+p. are awarded by various organisations, which are often ideologically, politically or group-specific in nature.
+The award criteria are usually based on the BAföG regulations, although the benefits are more generous.
+At universities, there are liaison lecturers from the major scholarship organisations; their names can be obtained from the Student Services Centres (ZSBs) or are often listed in the course catalogues.

-The student parliament is the elected representation of the entire student body of a university.
+The Student Parliament is the elected representative body of the entire student body at a university.
 It is usually elected once a year and appoints the ASTA.

 Student ID card

-Every student receives an S. after enrolment.
-The S. is valid for one semester.
+Every student receives a student ID card upon successful enrolment.
+The student ID card is valid for one semester.

 Student Administration Office